void

 Disaster in the Eastern Beskids

 The Verlustliste of Infanterieregiment Nr.
-91 for the 22 and 23 of March contains almost 600 names, and most of them are listed as "taken prisoner".
+91 for the 22nd and 23rd of March contains almost 600 names, and most of them are listed as "taken prisoner".
 Amongst those captured were the captains Franz Wild and Viktor Wessely, the lieutenants (Ladislav Kvapil and Viktor Dostal), and the reserve lieutenants (Karel Výška, Rudolf Förster, Josef Richter, and Johann Trapl)[c].
 Hauptmann Wessely was almost certainly the commander of III.
-Feldbataillon as this had been his position during the campaign in Serbia a few months earlier.
+Feldbataillon, as this had been his position during the campaign in Serbia a few months earlier.
 To which units the other officers belonged has not yet been ascertained, but it can be stated with near certainty that all the officers of 9.
 Feldkompanie were amongst those captured.

 Considering that III.
 Feldbataillon ceased to exist, and the 9th company was captured with its officers, it is very likely that the regiment's collapse in the Carpathians inspired Rechnungsfeldwebel Vaněk's words to Oberleutnant Lukáš.
-Such a disaster would have been known by everyone in the regiment and Hašek would defintely have picked up some of the details.
+Such a disaster would have been known by everyone in the regiment and Hašek would definitely have picked up some of the details.

 Jan Ev.
 Eyvl